Shawon5030/History-Of-All-Programming-Language-/Python.md

 There are several compilers/transpilers to high-level object languages; the source language is unrestricted Python, a subset of Python, or a language similar to Python:

 Brython,[166] Transcrypt,[167][168] and Pyjs compile Python to JavaScript.
 (The latest release of Pyjs was in 2012.)
+Cython compiles a superset of Python to C. The resulting code can be used with Python via direct C-level API calls into the Python interpreter.